Last Updated on August 13, 2021 by Lawrence Berezin

 A step-by-step guide to fighting an NYC parking ticket

-Our mantra is to fight when you’re right, and quite frankly, the only reason we lose is that a rogue judge closes his eyes and writes guilty.
+Most importantly, the only reason we lose is that a rogue judge closes his eyes and writes guilty.

-- The county of occurrence
+-Place of occurrence

 If you find one or more defects, you win upon presenting the proper proof properly.